cypress-io/cypress/docs/source/guides/getting-started/writing-your-first-test.md

 As we save this test you will see the browser respond to changes in real time.

-Open up your favorite IDE and edit this file at `playground/cypress/integration/simple_spec.js`.
-We'll fill it in with a single test to demonstrate how Cypress works.
+Open up your favorite IDE and edit this file: `playground/cypress/integration/simple_spec.js`.

 ```js
 describe('My First Test', function() {